Types of Flu: An Overview

 Type B virus widely circulates in humans.
 Type C has been found in humans, pigs, and dogs.
 Type C causes mild respiratory infections, but does not spark epidemics.

-(see Flu Outbreaks).
+Type A influenza is the most frightening of the three flu types.
+It is believed to be responsible for the global outbreaks of 1918, 1957, and 1968 (see Flu Outbreaks).
 Type A flu viruses are subdivided into groups based on two surface proteins, HA and NA.
 Scientists have characterized 16 HA subtypes and 9 NA subtypes of the flu virus.

 Type A subtypes are classified by a naming system that includes: